In brief, the process of setting up a website involves the following stages (click on the links for more details):

 8. When you are happy with the website and it has gone live, we send you the access details and a detailed, step-by-step instructional document so that you can start to manage the content of your website (with further assistance provided by us via email wherever necessary).

 9. Website promotion: As standard we optimise your key web pages so that they will work well with the search engines.
 That gives your website the potential it needs.
 But to realise that potential it has to be promoted.
 The crux here is to create a rich network of incoming links to your key pages (called "backlinks").
-We can give you the advice you need to do most of that work yourself, if you wish, or we have an intensive website promotion service to get new websites off to a good start with Google.
+We can give you the advice you need to do most of that work yourself, if you wish.
 You need to know, though, that website promotion is an ongoing task (because your competition is not sitting on its laurels).
 Again, we can help with advice.

 Below are further details for those stages.